chatmail/provider-db/_providers/mail.com.md

 - uymail.com
 - 2trom.com
 before_login_hint: |
-  To log in with Delta Chat, you first need to activate POP3/IMAP in your mail.com settings.
+  To log in, you first need to activate POP3/IMAP in your mail.com settings.
 Note that this is a mail.com Premium feature only.
 last_checked: 2024-03
 website: https://mail.com/
 ---

-To log in with Delta Chat,
+To log in,
 you first need to
 [activate POP3/IMAP in your mail.com settings](https://support.mail.com/pop-imap/toggle.html).
 Note that this is a __[mail.com Premium](https://www.mail.com/mail/premium/)__ feature __only__.

-For older free accounts IMAP access was not deactivated to this date, so if you have a client set up with IMAP, it should work on DeltaChat too.
+For older free accounts IMAP access was not deactivated to this date, so if you have already a client set up with IMAP, it should work here too.